yuliiaye/weather-project/README.md

 Here you can check forecast in any city in the world by typing the name in the input and pressing Enter or clicking 'Search' button.

-Although it has no style yet I work on it.
+Although it has only a bit styling rules yet I work on it.